• Skip to primary navigation

 • Contact

-How to Massage Kale (and a Few Delicious Kale Salad Ideas)
+How to Massage Kale for Salad (& a Few Delicious Ideas)

 To get the most enjoyment from raw salads, learning how to massage kale is a must!
-A quick massage makes it nice and tender, and improves the mouth feel of raw kale tremendously.
+A quick massage makes raw kale for salad nice and tender, and improves its mouthfeel tremendously.

 Kale, Apple, and Avocado Salad